-Between 1 May and 30 September dogs are not allowed on Marine Beach at the back of the Marine Hall – from the east side of the slipway opposite Promenade Road to the west side of the former Fleetwood Pier site.
+Between 1 May and 30 September each year, dogs are not allowed on Marine Beach at the back of the Marine Hall.
+This applies from the east side of the slipway opposite Promenade Road to the west side of the former Fleetwood Pier site.

-On the spot fixed penalty notices of £75 to enforce the dog control orders as prescribed by section 59 of the Clean Neighbourhoods Act 2005 will be issued by authorised officers of the council.
+On the spot fixed penalty notices to enforce the dog control orders will be issued by authorised officers of Wyre Council.
 Failure to pay the fine within 14 days of issue may lead to prosecution and a criminal conviction.
-The maximum penalty on summary conviction in a magistrates’ court will be £1000.

 You can take your dog off it’s lead on other beaches in Fleetwood.